-Scholarship payments will be paid directly to scholars in the regular pay cycle and taxed accordingly.
+The training allowances payable to scholars will be paid in the regular pay cycle and taxed accordingly.

 Any money paid to you by the department must be declared as assessable income on annual income tax returns.
-You will have tax withheld from your scholarship payments.
+You will have tax withheld from your annual training allowance.
 HECS-HELP repayments may also be withheld.